IBM-Cloud/bluetag/README.md

 * In Eclipse, import the cloned projects into your workspace.
 	- Goto File > Import and select General > Existing Projects into Workspace.
 	- Select the bluetag directory and it will import all the submodules as projects to your workspace.

-* To get the projects to build, we have to update the build paths.
-	- Right click on each project and select "Build Path" > "Configure Build Path".
-	- In the panel that pops up (Java Build Path), switch to the "Libraries" tab and double click on "JRE System Library".
-	- Update it to point the "Workspace default JRE" option.

 * Next we need to install a local instance of the Liberty app server.
 We need this to resolve some build dependencies and will also be using this to test our microservices locally before pushing to Bluemix.
-Download the latest JavaEE version of the Liberty appserver from wasdev.net (Inlucde link here).
+Download the latest JavaEE version of the Liberty appserver from wasdev.net (Include link here).
 	- In the Server view, right click and select New > Server.
 	- Select IBM > WebSphere Application Server Liberty and click Next.
 	- In the "Choose an existing installation" selection, Browse and point to the wlp directory of the install you downloaded earlier.